Monmouth County Divorce Lawyers

 The decision to end a marriage can be an extremely difficult one.
-However, once the decision has been made, there are a number of different steps which must be taken, including filing for divorce to terminate the legal union between spouses.
+However, once the decision has been made, several different steps must be taken, including filing for divorce to terminate the legal union between spouses.
 Unfortunately, this process can be quite complicated, particularly if the relationship has become contentious.
-In order to ensure that your rights and interests are fully protected, it is crucial that you have an experienced legal professional represent your case.
+To ensure that your rights and interests are fully protected, an experienced legal professional must represent your case.

 If you or someone you know is considering a divorce from their spouse, the services of a qualified legal representative can be a tremendous assistance during this difficult time.
 Contact the Monmouth County divorce attorneys of the Law Office of Andrew A. Bestafka, Esq. today at (732) 898-2378 to speak with an experienced, understanding member of our legal team about your rights and options in this trying situation.